Birds, Farms and a Carolina Girl – Meghan Hertel

 Few of her friends lived in the same Pinehurst, North Carolina neighborhood, so Meghan was left with the trees, rocks and her imagination to pass the time.
 She didn’t know it then, but those days under the southern sun would play a vital role in shaping her adult life.

-A West Coast trip, however, was still years away.
-As a 21-year-old, the Carolina girl would fall in love with one of America’s first professions, farming.
 Not sure if it was the Fisher-Price toy barn set that glamorized the trade, but Meghan had a calling.

-In short time, Meghan would be taping tomato vines, laying irrigation lines and packing up blueberries to sell at the local farmer’s market.
-Not a glamorous job by any means but she enjoyed being outdoors.
+Days after graduating college, Meghan would find herself outside of Atlanta taping tomato vines, laying irrigation lines and packing up blueberries to sell at the local farmer’s market.
+But something was amiss.

-“Farming is extremely hard work; it is nothing like what I imagined or dreamt it to be as a little girl,” said Meghan Hertel.
+“Farming is extremely hard work; it is nothing like what I imagined or dreamt it to be as a little girl,” said Hertel.

 Landing in Sacramento, Meghan believed she could blend her understanding of farming with her love for nature.